WebSpec: Towards Machine-Checked Analysis of Browser Security Mechanisms: Browser Model

 \section{Browser Model}

 This section provides an overview of the main components of our browser model written in Coq.
 The model focuses on Web platform components, i.e., browser functionalities and security mechanisms, abstracting away from the network and Web servers.
 Our formalization enables reasoning about all possible sequences of events leading to an inconsistent state without necessarily having to model a specific Web application.
-We are indeed interested in proving Web invariants that should hold for all Web applications, irrespectively of application-specific assumptions that attackers could violate.
-For instance, scripts in our model can, in principle, execute arbitrary sequences of any of the API calls we support, as this would be the case in the presence of cross-site scripting attacks.
+We are indeed interested in proving and disproving Web invariants, i.e., \emph{properties of the Web platform that are expected to hold across its updates and independently on how its components can interact with each other}~\cite{AkhaweBLMS10}.
+Web invariants are supposed to hold for all Web applications, irrespectively of application-specific assumptions that attackers could violate.
+For instance, scripts in our model can, in principle, execute arbitrary sequences of any of the API calls we support, as this would be the case in presence of cross-site scripting attacks.
 The model also includes configuration flags that enable reasoning on former states of the Web platform or testing new proposals prior to their implementation.